rackerlabs/support-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

         (the Internet).

-7. Assign a public key to the server by either selecting an existing key or adding a new one:
+7. Assign a public key to the server by either selecting an existing key, or adding a new one:
     -   To assign an existing public key, select the key name in the **SSH Keys** list, and skip to step 13.
     -   To add a new public key, continue with the next step.